robbielove/catalyst-it/README.md

 ## Install

-The script requires dependencies to work, you can either run `php composer install` or uncomment this line in the script (L15)
+The script requires dependencies to work.
+You can either run `php composer install` or uncomment this line in the script (L15) before running the script.

 ## Database destruction

 Due to the nature of this script and the requirements - the database will always be cleared first and then the tables re-created.

+THIS MEANS ALL YOUR PREVIOUS DATA WILL BE DELETED!

 ## CLI help